config

 # Show profile details

-entra-auth-cli config show --name production
+entra-auth-cli config list | grep production

 # JSON format

-entra-auth-cli config show --name production --output json
+entra-auth-cli config list | grep production --output json

 Edit an existing profile.

-entra-auth-cli config edit [flags]
+entra-auth-cli config edit -p <profile>

 Flags: